twitter-archive/diffy/README.md

 ## Status

 This project is used in production at Twitter and is being actively developed and maintained.
+Feel free to contact us on gitter or [@diffyproject](https://twitter.com/diffyproject).

 ## What is Diffy?